All information on this page is current as of NOVEMBER 17, 2020. As changes occur, this page will be updated to reflect the latest information.

 5. To ensure 6’ distancing while people are waiting, the sidewalk will be marked off in 6-foot increments, as well as throughout the building leading to the sanctuary.

-6. Volunteers are to arrive before 9 AM to be screened for Covid symptoms so they are ready to carry out their responsibilities at 9 AM.
+6. Volunteers are to arrive before before 8:30 AM for our first service, and by 10 AM for our second service to be screened for Covid symptoms so they are ready to carry out their responsibilities at their appointed scheduled time.

-7. Attendees are to arrive between 9:15-9:45 AM to go through the Covid-symptom screening process.
+7. Attendees are encouraged to arrive between 15 - 20 minutes prior to the start of the service they choose to attend (9 or 10:30) to go through the Covid-symptom screening process.
 Out of consideration for others, if you are not feeling well, please stay home.

-8. People who have: (1) had COVID-19 symptoms in past 14 days, (2) tested positive for COVID-19 in past 14 days, (3) had close contact with confirmed or suspected COVID-19 cases in past 14 days; and/or (4) are having suspicious symptoms should not attend.
+8. People who have: (1) had COVID-19 symptoms in past 14 days, (2) tested positive for COVID-19 in past 14 days, (3) had close contact with confirmed or suspected COVID-19 cases in past 14 days; and/or (4) are having suspicious symptoms should not attend, (5) reside in the same household with someone who is currently quarantining at home.

 11. Individuals will be screened for appropriate body temperature at the main entry, just inside the double doors.
 We will use a non-touch thermometer.
 Those having a temperature of 99.4 degrees and over will not be admitted.
-(If there is a chance of rain, people should bring an umbrella, as they may be outside waiting in line to be screened.)
+(If there is a chance of rain (or snow), people should bring an umbrella, as they may be outside waiting in line to be screened.)

 12. Hospitality workers will screen attendees, using questionnaires, temperature checks and signage to vet people for entrance.
-People who have: (1) had COVID-19 symptoms in past 14 days, (2) tested positive for COVID-19 in past 14 days, (3) had close contact with confirmed or suspected COVID-19 cases in past 14 days; and/or (4) are having suspicious symptoms will be invited to listen to the service via their FM radio in their vehicle @ FM 105.3.
+People who have: (1) had COVID-19 symptoms in past 14 days, (2) tested positive for COVID-19 in past 14 days, (3) had close contact with confirmed or suspected COVID-19 cases in past 14 days (4) are having suspicious symptoms and/or (5) reside in the same household with someone who is currently quarantining at home, will be invited to listen to the service via their FM radio in their vehicle @ FM 105.3.

 14. To maximize safe-distancing and efficient square footage usage, ushers will direct people to their seats as they arrive.
 Seating will be assigned by the usher team, not chosen by attendees.
 Please be kind and respectful of the ushers as they make these decisions and faithfully discharge their assigned duties.
 They have the Pastor’s full backing to make these decisions.
 It is expected that all attendees cooperate with them.